lekoala/silverstripe-foundation-emails/README.md

 In the footer, social medias links should be provided through the EmailFooterLinks method on the SiteConfig.
 Each item consist of a : Class, Link, Label and Icon.

+NOTE: do not use setBody because it will prevent the usage of the default template.
+Instead, rely on addData(['EmailContent' => $body]).

 Template helpers
 ==================